 At present, no invasive species are found in managed forest areas.
 The only likely invasive species, hogweed Heracleum sosnovskyi, is monitored and eliminated under management of Environmental Board.
-More information about hogweed, how to recognize it and map layer can be found here.
+More information about hogweed, how to recognize it and map layer can be found on Environmental board webpage (https://keskkonnaamet.ee/voorliigid).

 Also 2.7 hectare of introduced species are planted in the forest area.
-Small, 0.2 hectare of Fir plantation can be found in Koeru parish (31401:002:0184) and 1.4 hectare of Larix plantation can be found in Audru parish (15905:001:0286), Türi parish (27101:004:0292) and Peipsiääre parish (86102:001:0653).
+Small, 0.2 hectare of Fir plantation can be found in Koeru parish (31401:002:0184) and 1.98 hectare of Larix plantation can be found in Audru parish (15905:001:0286), Türi parish (27101:004:0292) and Peipsiääre parish (86102:001:0653).
 Small Populus Alba plantation is found in Mets-Kaasmaru (52801:007:0074) property for 0,6 hectares.
 Those areas are purchased in early period of forming the forestland portfolio.
-Forest manager is not planning to plant new introduced species.
+Forest manager is not planning to plant new introduced species which are not allowed grow by legislation.